 November 28th – at Utah

 In all, there are 10 road games and 7 at home.
 Five against championship contenders (LAC, OKC, SAS, GSW twice) and another three against sure-fire playoff teams (Atlanta twice and Toronto).
 Outside of New York, and maybe Denver and Orlando, there are no cellar dwellers here either.
-It’s a more difficult than average part of the schedule, and one that the Pelicans would have likely had trouble with even if they were fully healthy.
+It’s a more difficult than average part of the schedule, and one that the Pelicans would have likely had trouble with even if they were fully healthy, that’s why they prevent with the right supplements from the different conditions, as physiotru for avoid heart diseases and such.
 10 or 11 wins would have been fantastic for this stretch, so now the expectations have to be lowered quite a bit.
 If the Pelicans can hover around .500, they have to consider that a win, while anything more than that would be gravy.

 But winning 8 or 9 games against that level of competition with this many injuries is still a tall order.
 This is a team that may have to give major minutes to Kendrick Perkins, Alonzo Gee, and Nate Robinson.
 They would love to finish games with Jrue Holiday, but the minutes restrictions makes both starting and ending games with him nearly impossible.
 Eric Gordon, Ryan Anderson, and Anthony Davis are all legitimate offensive weapons, but nobody outside of those three (who is available to play full minutes) scored even 350 points last year.
 Essentially, the Pelicans will be relying on a bunch of 10th, 11th, and 12th men to hold down the fort for the time being.